ballerina-attic/securing-restful-services-with-ldap/README.md

         }
     }
     resource function findOrder(http:Caller caller, http:Request req, string orderId) {
-        // Get untainted string value if `orderId` is a valid input string validOrderId = getUntaintedStringIfValid(orderId);
+        // Get untainted string value if `orderId` is a valid input. string validOrderId = getUntaintedStringIfValid(orderId);

         // Find the requested order from the map and retrieve it in JSON format.